Aruuunn/anonchat-frontend/README.md

 AnonChat is made using **Angular**, **Typescript** **sass**, **tailwindcss**, **Nestjs**, **Nodejs** and **Mongodb**. end-to-end encryption *(E2EE)* is acheived using Signal Protocol.

-This repository contains the frontend project;
+This repository contains the *frontend* project;

+You can find the backend project at [https://github.com/ArunMurugan78/anonchat-server](https://github.com/ArunMurugan78/anonchat-server)